alexbelgium/hassio-addons/README.md

 - [Inadyn](inadyn/) : Inadyn, or In-a-Dyn, is a small and simple Dynamic DNS, DDNS, client with HTTPS support.
 Commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your Internet name in sync with your public¹ IP address.
 It can also be used in installations with redundant (backup) connections to the Internet.
 - [Portainer](portainer/) ![privileged][privileged-shield] ![ingress][ingress-shield] : Manage your docker environment
 - [Scrutiny](scrutiny/) ![support][support-shield] ![ingress][ingress-shield]: Scrutiny WebUI for smartd S.M.A.R.T monitoring
+- [Spotweb by @woutercoppens](spotweb/) : Spotweb is a decentralized usenet community based on the Spotnet protocol
 - [Teamspeak](teamspeak/): Voice communication for online gaming, education and training.

 ## &#10003; Multimedia distributors